GrupoDiana/ofxBRTLibrary/README.md

 - First public release
 - Initial support for BRT spatial audio rendering in OpenFrameworks
-- iOS example rendering a dynamic white noise source at fixed azimuth
+- Windows example rendering a dynamic white noise source at fixed azimuth
 - Compatible with **BRT Library version 2.2.0 and later**